Where Is My Tax Refund?

 Filing a Paper Return

-Under normal circumstances, the IRS says, it can take six to eight weeks to process a paper Form 1040.
+Under normal circumstances, the IRS says, it can take several weeks to process a paper Form 1040.
 Unlike returns that are filed electronically, paper returns must be manually entered into the IRS system.
-However, this year, the IRS is cautioning that there can be considerable delays of even six months for paper returns.

 Providing Incorrect or Incomplete Information